Aleksandar Teodorov-Balan

 Aleksandar Stoyanov Teodorov-Balan (Александър Стоянов Теодоров-Балан; 27 October 1859 – 12 February 1959) was a Bulgarian linguist, historian and bibliographer.

-Balan was born in the village of Kubey in the Russian Empire, today in Odessa Oblast, Ukraine, to a Bessarabian Bulgarian family.
-The Bulgarian general Georgi Todorov was his brother.
-Balan studied in Prague and Leipzig graduating in Slavistics from the Charles University in Prague.
-In 1884 he settled in Sofia, the capital of the Principality of Bulgaria, spending four years working for the Ministry of Popular Enlightenment.
+Balan was born in the Bessarabian village of Kubei, today in Bolhrad Raion, Odesa Oblast, Russian Empire, to a Bessarabian Bulgarian family.
+His brothers are the Bulgarian general Georgi Todorov, the lawyer and mayor of Sofia Martin Todorov, Prof. Atanas Teodorov and Eng.
+Mihail Balanski.

+Balan studied in Prague and Leipzig graduating in Slavistics from the Charles University in Prague with a doctorate (1884).
+Returning to Bulgaria, Balan became a high school teacher in Plovdiv.
+In 1885–1886, he was deputy director of the National Library in Sofia, the capital of the Principality of Bulgaria.
+In 1887–1888, he worked in the Ministry of Education, becoming head of secondary education.

 He became professor of Slavic ethnography and dialectology and history of the Bulgarian language, since 1893 head of the Bulgarian and Slavic literature department of the High Pedagogical School (the future Sofia University).
 On 29 January 1889, he was elected the first rector of the university and reelected several times (1896–1897, 1902–1903); he was also dean of the Faculty of History and Philosophy (1899–1900, 1904–1905).
 In the late 19th and early 20th century, he was secretary of the Bulgarian Academy of Sciences, and from 1939 on he was doctor honoris causa of the Sofia University, as well as an active member of the Bulgarian Academy of Sciences.

-From 1907 to 1910 he was also the head secretary of the Bulgarian Exarchate.
+In 1907, when after the students booed Prince Ferdinand, the university was closed and the teaching staff dismissed, Aleksandar Balan became the head secretary of the Bulgarian Exarchate in Constantinople.
+He remained in this position until mid-1910, when he resumed his teaching position at the university.
 Aleksandar Teodorov-Balan was also among the founders of the tourist movement in Bulgaria, a long-standing chairman of the Bulgarian Tourist Association and editor of the Bulgarian Tourist magazine.
 In addition, he was also Grand Master of the Grand Masonic Lodge of Bulgaria.

 Works

+Alexander Balan's scientific achievements are in the fields of linguistics, literary studies, and bibliography.

-Among his most important scientific contributions ranks his work on Bulgarian grammar, the peculiarities of Bulgarian phonology, his struggle against loanwords (linguistic purism), the enrichment of the language using dialectal words.
+The areas of linguistic science on which Academician Balan works are: the essence, history and philosophy of the Bulgarian language, grammar of the Bulgarian language, spelling reforms, lexicology, language teaching and language culture.
+Among his most important scientific contributions ranks his work on the peculiarities of Bulgarian phonology, his struggle against loanwords (linguistic purism), the enrichment of the language.

 He also published works in the field of literary history.
 Some of his publications (including posthumous) include: